-- During playback, the buttons below the display are used for player functions such as fast forward, pause, etc. - During playback, if you press the MIXER button you can change the settings for each part. - · For SMF disks:
+- During playback, the buttons below the display are used for player functions such as fast forward, pause, etc. - During playback, if you press the MIXER button you can change the settings for each part. - PR702/PR902: If the MIC button is pressed, the display changes to the setting display (MIC REVERB & EFFECT) for when a microphone is connected to the MIC input terminal. - · For SMF disks: